AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 * Left Navigation
   * To the left of **Generate Variations**, there is the option (sandwich menu) to expand, or hide the left navigation panel.
   * **Prompt Templates**:
-    * Shows links to the various Prompts; these can include:
+    * Shows links to the various Prompts; these can include prompts:
-      * Those provided by Adobe to help you generate content; flagged with the Adobe icon.
+      * Provided by Adobe to help you generate content; flagged with the Adobe icon.
-      * Those created by yourself.
+      * Created by yourself.
-      * Those created within your IMS organization; flagged with an icon showing multiple heads.
+      * Created within your IMS organization; flagged with an icon showing multiple heads.
-    * This includes the [New prompt](#create-prompt) link for creating your own prompt.
+    * Includes the [New prompt](#create-prompt) link for creating your own prompt.
     * You can **Delete** prompts created by yourself, or within your IMS organization.
 This is done using the menu accessed with the ellipse on the appropriate card.
   * [Favorites](#favorites): Shows results from previous generations that you have flagged as Favorites.
   * [Recents](#recents): Provides links to prompts, and their inputs, that you have used recently.